 On March 22, Wilco guitarist Nels Cline became the latest high-profile musician to dig into some Free Library resources.
-Librarians in the Music Department and members of the Ars Nova Workshop arranged his visit.
+Ray Banas, the Head of the Music Department and members of the Ars Nova Workshop arranged his visit.
 The purpose of this was to seek out the high-quality books, scores, and music resources to help power his latest project—Lovers (for Philadelphia)—featuring arrangements of classic Philadelphia and Philly-inspired songs.

 Librarians assembled resources relevant to our city’s rich musical tapestry, including books and scores on Philadelphia Soul, even Edwin A Fleisher orchestral works as well.
 Some of our librarian-fans made sure some of his material was on hand for autographs too!

 After we completed the research trip, Nels Cline surprised us with a serenade by performing solo on one of the circulating guitars & amps from the Musical Instrument Collection!

 Nels Cline’s Lovers (for Philadelphia—which will likely feature the sheet music and books inspired by his visit—will premiere on Saturday, June 2 at Union Transfer.